Volunteers flown to a lunch in Wiltshire.

 Why did we do it?
 First this was a part of Clive Langmead’s flying to keep himself current as a pilot.
 So we just paid for the fuel!
 Thank you Clive.

 The R-44 Raven 2 helicopter only seats 4.
 The pilot is one.
-So we needed cars to move all the volunteers.
+So we needed cars to move everyone.
 So some only flew to lunch or back from it.
 None-the-less, they have now all flown in a helicopter.

 You may say “so what?”

-Understanding what we are trying to do is so important for our volunteers.
+Understanding is so important for our volunteers.
 Helicopters have unique capabilities.
 But we do not want to over sell what they can do in disasters.